-This chequerboard landscape from Through the Looking-Glass stands out as the only Alice image not populated by people, animals or other characters.
+The chequerboard landscape from Through the Looking-Glass stands out as the only Alice image not populated by people, animals or other characters (see no.15 in gallery above).
 It refers to an earlier art historical tradition of oak-framed landscapes in pastoral wood engravings made at the start of the nineteenth century.
 For instance, its form resembles one of Blake’s most celebrated wood engravings, of a blasted oak, and a comparable illustration by the medium’s most famous practitioner, Thomas Bewick.
-Beside this is another landscape (no. 16), which couldn’t be more different, nor more modern.
+You could compare it with another landscape (no. 16), which couldn’t be more different, nor more modern.
 Made for the periodical Pleasant Hours, it shows the Hawaiian mountains rather than the English oak, has a portrait rather than landscape format, and an open form.
 Whether produced from a drawing or photograph, its style recalls photographic landscapes popular among Victorians; it might have been influenced by well-known Pre-Raphaelite paintings such as John Brett’s Val d’Aosta (1858).

 Following these, there are six images (nos.
 9–14), that develop ideas from popular science or pseudo-science.
 This includes a detailed diagram of astonomical nebulae and marine microbiology (no. 12), and vetinerary images of calf foetuses illustrating Francis Cater’s Every Man his own Cattle Doctor (1870, no. 14); interestingly, when viewed within the Dalziel’s proof albums instead of in the published books, such images become notable for their beautiful and disturbing artistic qualities, rather than their scientific use.
 Alongside them, images from Through the Looking Glass (nos.
 10 & 13) make jokes about whimsical species of insect like the ‘Rocking-horse-fly’.